hoe94/DTC_MLOPS_Project/README.md

 ### Further Improvements
 * Host the monitoring services (evidently AI, Prometheus, Grafana, Mongodb) on AWS Cloud through Terraform
-* Standardize the AWS services creation by using AWS CLI
+* Standardize the AWS services creation by using AWS CLI (Step 1)
+* Push the Docker Image into AWS ECR by using Terraform (Step 7)
+* Create the IAM Role & Deploy the Docker Image on AWS Lambda by using Terraform (Step 8)